 While your credit score won’t take a huge hit when you apply for a credit card, it will get dinged.
 Why?
 When you apply for a credit card, the card issuer will perform a hard inquiry to determine whether you’re a good candidate to lend money to.

 Hard inquiries can lower your credit score because a new application can represent more risk for the card issuer.
-According to FICO, a hard credit inquiry will generally affect your score by less than five points.
+According to FICO®, a hard credit inquiry will generally affect the score on your credit report by five points or less.
 Those with few accounts or a thin credit history can experience a greater impact on their score.
-Additionally, multiple inquiries within a short period of time can exacerbate effects on your credit score.
+Additionally, multiple inquiries within a short period of time can exacerbate the negative effect on your credit score.

 Hard pulls stay on your credit report for two years, though their impact on your credit scores typically vanishes after a year.
 It’s important to note that your score will see an impact whether or not you’re approved, as the hard inquiry is conducted either way.